Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 After enjoying significant overvaluation during most of the past five years, SaaS valuations in public markets declined so much by the end of 2022 that they nearly converged with valuations in M&A transactions.

 - Artificial Intelligence is expected to remain in focus.
 While SaaS companies have already started leveraging the integration of OpenAI’s ChatGPT into their products, this may not be a standalone reason to unlock a valuation premium.
-Instead, SaaS companies with proprietary or in-house AI integrations will command higher premiums, reflecting the market’s growing appetite for advanced technology stacks and adapting to newer trends.
+Instead, SaaS companies with proprietary or in-house AI integrations will command higher premiums, reflecting the market’s growing appetite for advanced technology stacks and adapting to newer trends such as M&A in AI.

-- A lower interest rate environment is indicated by the Federal Reserve in 2024 as it hinted towards three rate cuts by the end of the year.
+- A lower interest rate environment is indicated by the Federal Reserve in 2025 as it hinted towards further rate cuts.
 This should give some breathing space for valuations as financing becomes a bit cheaper stretching further into 2025

 Why you need a SaaS M&A advisor